 The waist belt is nice and wide, so it’s comfortable whether you are standing or sitting down and paddling.
 The dry bag is also comfortable and doesn’t get in the way of your arm movements when paddling or fishing.

 You can wear the bag on the front, back, or either side.
 I like to wear mine with the belt a little loose so I can slide it around different places on my waist as needed.
 The waist strap can also be removed if you would rather use it as a traditional dry bag and carry it by the handle.

-The main compartment is spacious and could easily hold small clothing items, a wallet, a phone, a poncho, keys, and other personal items.
+The main compartment is spacious and can easily hold small clothing items, a wallet, a waterproof phone case, a poncho, keys, and other personal items.

 There is also a small zipper pouch on the outside that is the perfect size for cash or a small phone.
 The zipper pocket does have a drainage hole, so it’s not completely watertight.

-The dry bag has RF welded seams to help make it waterproof and roll top closure.
+This heavy-duty dry bag has RF welded seams to help make it waterproof and roll top closure system.
 It comes in two different color options and floats if dropped in the water.
 The bright colors make it easy to see if you would happen to drop it in dark or choppy waters.

 This is the perfect dry bag for kayaking trips, and it also works well when hiking, surfing, and enjoying other watersports.
 I use it alongside other larger dry bags that I keep larger items in while kayaking.

 The Price of “SealLine Seal Pak Waterproof Hip Pack” varies, so check the latest price at